wKovacs64/react-native-responsive-image-view/README.md

 I was heavily inspired by [`react-native-flex-image`][react-native-flex-image] from [KodeFox][kodefox] (see the [Other Solutions](#other-solutions) section) with regards to how to display the image to get the desired behavior.
-For the actual implementation and API, I was primarily inspired by [Michael Jackson][mjackson]'s ["Use a Render Prop!"][use-a-render-prop] post and video, as well as [Kent C. Dodds][kentcdodds]' [introduction to prop getters][kent-prop-getters] (popularized by his [`downshift`][downshift] project, which also provided inspiration for this README).
+The original implementation and API were primarily inspired by [Michael Jackson][mjackson]'s ["Use a Render Prop!"][use-a-render-prop] post and video, as well as [Kent C. Dodds][kentcdodds]' [introduction to prop getters][kent-prop-getters].

 ## Other Solutions